-- (1) Represents the aggregate fees billed for professional services rendered for the audit and/or reviews of our financial statements and in connection with our statutory and regulatory filings or engagements. - (2) Represents the aggregate fees billed for assurance and related services that were reasonably related to the performance of the audit or review of our financial statements that are not included under "Audit Fees" above.
-Also includes fees for services related to Sarbanes-Oxley and an equity offering that took place in October 2007. - (3) Represents tax preparation and compliance with various provisions of the Internal Revenue Code of 1986, as amended, or the "Code", property tax filings and research and development tax credit claims. - (4) Represents tax consultation regarding the application of various provisions of the Code.
+- (1) Represents the aggregate fees billed for professional services rendered for the audit and/or reviews of our financial statements and in connection with our statutory and regulatory filings or engagements.
+Also includes fees for services related to Sarbanes-Oxley and a tender offer that took place in August 2008. - (2) Represents tax preparation and compliance with various provisions of the Code. - (3) Represents tax consultation regarding the application of various provisions of the Code.